Jindřichovice (Sokolov District): Sights

 The main landmark Jindřichovice is the Church of Saint Martin.
 The original Gothic church was built in the 14th century.
-The current Baroque structure dates from the second half of the 17th century and was modified into its current form in the 19th century, but it has Gothic core from the original church.
+The current Baroque structure dates from the second half of the 17th century and was modified into its current form in the 19th century, but it has a Gothic core from the original church.

 The Jindřichovice Castle was built in 1672 for Jan Hartvík Nostitz.
-The early Baroque castle was rebuilt in the neo-Gothic style in the second half of the 19th century.
+This early Baroque castle was rebuilt in the neo-Gothic style in the second half of the 19th century.
 Today it serves as the seat of the district archive.